wazuh/wazuh-qa/docs/tests/integration/test_remoted/test_configuration/index.md

 ## Overview

-These tests check if the introduced configuration in the ossec.conf works as expected for valid values and if the API response for configuration requests coincides with the one introduced in the ossec.conf.
+These tests check if the introduced configuration in the manager.conf works as expected for valid values and if the API response for configuration requests coincides with the one introduced in the manager.conf.

 For invalid ones, it checks if `wazuh-remoted` returns the expected error message.